adgaudio/OpenSCAD_connectors/README.md

-2020 Connectors
+OpenSCAD Connectors
 ===

-A Collection of connectors for 2020 Aluminum Extrusions.
+A Collection of connectors, mostly geared towards working with 2020 Aluminum extrusions.
 This library tries to offer the varieties of basic bracket, joint or endcap you might need when working with aluminum extrusions.

 ![corner_bracket.png](images/corner_bracket.png)
 ![tjoint.png](images/tjoint.png)